You don’t need to be a mind reader to know what your customers want - 3min read

 Mind reading - a gift or a curse?
 We’ve seen how things could go seriously wrong if we were actually able to read each other’s minds in the What Men/Women Want films.
 Perhaps it’s better not to know certain things.
 But for salespeople, being able to read minds sounds like the ultimate superpower doesn’t it?

 Imagine knowing the real reason your customers aren’t buying certain products from you.
 Or having special insights into what they’ve been discussing with your competitors.
 Or properly understanding their needs and how to meet them.
-It could turn an average salesperson in a sales super hero.
+It could turn an average salesperson into a sales super hero.

 A better understanding of what customers want